William John Storey: Career

 He claims to have had short spells in the RAF (or possibly the ATC – accounts differ), as a professional footballer (for QPR reserves), as a professional gambler, and as a tobacco farmer in Zimbabwe.

 He founded a sports management company, William Storey management, though some of his filings at Companies House describe him as a 'Computer Consultant', and he traded for many years as 'Tryfan Technologies', an IT consultancy.

 Storey managed the boxer Frank Buglioni, with whom he founded a fashion company named Danieli Style, and was part of an ill-fated sponsorship deal between the Haas Formula 1 team and Rich Energy.

 Storey led efforts to return the Rich Energy brand as a Formula 1 team sponsor in 2021 without success.

 In July 2020, Storey said he was part of a consortium who were trying to purchase Sunderland Association Football Club, though the Roker Report said the claim did not "stack up", and former club CEO Jim Rodwell declined to comment upon his involvement.

 In 2023, Storey made a bid for a third English football club Reading FC, however he later pulled out of the deal.

+In 2025, Storey became CEO of Marcos Cars following a partnership with engineer Tony Brown.
+He later announced on social media that the company would be launching "a new, F1 inspired supercar" designed and built in Britain later that year.
+Despite this, Marcos Cars rights to the brand have been challenged by another company, Marcos Motor Company.
+Both companies claim to be the sole owner of the Marcos brand and the dispute is ongoing.